methodphoto/themincricketclub/2021/kingstonian.md

 **Result:** {{page.result}}

-E Garland 5 wkts (2nd match in a row)
+E Garland 5 wkts (2nd match in a row).
+A Beswick's 10th 50<br />
+Partnership of 103 between A Beswick and R Earney

 ## {{page.title}} Innings